eee555/ms-toollib/evf format (evf标准).md

 The various modes and their names can be further summarized as shown in the following diagram.
 ![](md_pic/mode_en.svg)

-### v0.4 (Proposal)
+### v0.4 (meta 3.2.1)

 Format Description:

 1. Fixed length 1 byte: Version number.
 In this version, it is '\4'.
 2. Fixed length 1 byte: Summary.
 In high trust scenarios, it serves to reduce the parsing complexity.
-    - Fixed length 1 bit (2e7): Whether the game is completed.
-A value of 1 indicates completion.
+    - Fixed length 1 bit (2e7): Whether the replay is completed. `1` indicates completion.
 The software attests that the game has ended, meaning no mines were struck and no values (like time) have overflowed.
 No other conditions are guaranteed.
-    - Fixed length 1 bit (2e6): Whether it is official.
-A value of 1 indicates it is official.
+    - Fixed length 1 bit (2e6): Whether the replay is official. `1` indicates it is official.
 The software verifies that the game is official and definitely completed, including no 3BV filtering by software, no use of auxiliary functions, being in the standard mode, and no value overflow.
 It doesn't necessarily meet the additional 3BV restrictions of ranking websites.
 (This flag is useful for minesweeper ranking websites that only support the standard mode.)
-    - Fixed length 1 bit (2e5): Whether it is fairly completed.
-A value of 1 indicates fair completion.
-The software shows that the game is fairly finished, definitely completed, for instance, no 3BV filtering by software, no use of auxiliary functions, and no value overflow.
-The difference between a fairly completed game and an official one is that only the standard game mode can be official, while modes such as upk and guess - free can be fairly completed but not official.
+    - Fixed length 1 bit (2e5): Whether the replay is fairly completed. `1` indicates fair completion.
+The software guarantees that the game is fairly finished, definitely completed, for instance, no 3BV filtering by software, no use of auxiliary functions, and no value overflow.
+The difference between a fairly completed game and an official one is that only the standard game mode can be official, while modes such as upk and no-guess can be fairly completed but not official.
 If it is official, it must be fairly completed.
 (This flag is beneficial for minesweeper ranking websites that support multiple modes.)
     - Fixed length 1 bit (2e4): Whether it is no flag (NF) sweeping.
 A value of 1 means it is NF, equivalent to right_eff == 0; 0 otherwise.
-    - Fixed length 1 bit (2e3): Transcoded video flag.
-A value of 0 means this video is not transcoded; 1 means this video is transcoded, for example, an evf video obtained by transcoding an avf or evf video using Meta Minesweeper.
+    - Fixed length 1 bit (2e3): Transcoded video flag. `0` means this video is not transcoded; `1` means this video is transcoded, for example, an evf video obtained by transcoding an avf or evf video using Meta Minesweeper.
     - The remaining bits are reserved and all set to 0; they can be added according to the requirements of ranking websites and score statistics application developers.
 3. Fixed length 1 byte: Game settings.
 These settings are designed to offer appropriate convenience (or inconvenience) to players while generally being considered not to affect the formality and fairness of the score.
     - Fixed length 1 bit (2e7): Whether to turn off question marks.
 A value of 1 means they are turned off.